Georgia: Images of the Peach State

 Today’s photo story is the second in a planned year-long Sunday series, focusing on each of the 50 states in the United States of America.
-Georgia, the southernmost of America’s original thirteen colonies, is now home to more than 10.5 million residents.
-Its landscape ranges from Appalachian mountain vistas in the north to moss-covered maritime forests along the southeastern coast.
-Gathered here, a few glimpses into the lush, and often historic features of Georgia, and some of the animals and people that call it home.
+Georgia, the southernmost of America’s original 13 colonies, is now home to more than 10.5 million residents.
+Its landscape ranges from Appalachian Mountain vistas in the north to moss-covered maritime forests along the southeastern coast.
+Gathered here, a few glimpses into the lush, often historic features of Georgia, and some of the animals and people that call it home.

 Georgia: Images of the Peach State